confusionblinds/confusionblinds.github.io/download-install-local-spark.md

 ![Spark shell application UI](./media/download-install-local-spark-03.png)

+## Access the power of Spark using Python : Download, Install and setup pyspark.
+### Pyspark : A python API written in python to support Apache spark.
+PySpark is a wrapper around Spark core.
+When spark session is started in Python in the background, PySpark uses Py4j to launch a Java virtual machine and creates a Java Spark context.All Py4j does is allow Python programs to dynamically access Java objects in a Java virtual machine.
+Readmore about Py4j [here](https://www.py4j.org/)

 ## Exploring Folders
 - /bin  : Conatins Shell scripts that are used to sumbit spark application.
 - /conf :